yracine/device-type.myecobee/smartapps/ScheduleRoomTempControl.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code  from the corresponding txt file
+d) Copy and paste the code  from the corresponding txt file in the zip

 e) Hit the create button at the bottom